AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ## Create client id and secret {#createclientidandsecret}

-1. In Integration Admin login, click **Applications** on the left pane.&nbsp;
+1. In Integration Admin login, click **Applications** on the left pane.

    ![](assets/application-development-menu.png)

-1. Click **Register&nbsp;**at the upper-right corner of the page to register your application details.
-Registration page appears.&nbsp;
+1. Click **Register **at the upper-right corner of the page to register your application details.
+Registration page appears.

    ![](assets/register-application.png)

-   It is mandatory to fill up all the fields in this page.&nbsp;
+   It is mandatory to fill up all the fields in this page.

    **Application Name**: Enter your application name.
-It is not mandatory to use the same application name, it can be any valid name.&nbsp;
+It is not mandatory to use the same application name, it can be any valid name.

    **URL**: If you know the exact URL where the application is hosted, you can mention it.
 If you are not aware, then you can mention your company URL.
-Valid URL name is mandatory in this field.&nbsp;
+Valid URL name is mandatory in this field.

    **Redirect Domains**: Enter the domain name of the application where you want the Learning Manager application to redirect after OAuth authentication.
-You can mention multiple URLs here but you have to use the valid URLs such as http://google.com, http://yahoo.com and so on.&nbsp;
+You can mention multiple URLs here but you have to use the valid URLs such as http://google.com, http://yahoo.com and so on.

-   **Description: **Enter the brief description for your application.&nbsp;
+   **Description:** Enter the brief description for your application.

-   **Scopes: **Choose one of the four available options to define the scope of your application.
+   **Scopes:** Choose one of the four available options to define the scope of your application.
 Based on your choice mentioned here, Learning Manager API endpoint are accessible for your application.
-For example, If you chose **Learner role read access, **then all the Learning Manager learner API end points are read-only accessible to your application.&nbsp;
+For example, If you chose **Learner role read access, **then all the Learning Manager learner API end points are read-only accessible to your application.

-   **For this account only?**&nbsp;
+   **For this account only?**
    **Yes** - if you choose Yes, then the application is not visible to other account administrators.
-   **No - **if you choose No,&nbsp;other account admins can also access this application but they need to use the application id to access this application.
-Application id is generated and displayed in Learning Manager application Edit mode.&nbsp;
+   **No - **if you choose No, other account admins can also access this application but they need to use the application id to access this application.
+Application id is generated and displayed in Learning Manager application Edit mode.

-   If you choose **Admin role read and write access** as scope while registering the application and choose&nbsp;**Admin role read access&nbsp;**while authoring the APIs, you can still have write access for the application as the app registration scope supersedes the authorization workflow.&nbsp;
+   If you choose **Admin role read and write access** as scope while registering the application and choose **Admin role read access **while authoring the APIs, you can still have write access for the application as the app registration scope supersedes the authorization workflow.

 1. Click **Register** at the upper-right corner after filling up the details in the registration page.